lukaszgajewski/pytradeshifts/intmodel/README.md

 - scan repo for TODOs
 - check ds gen output for errors
 - integrate into intmodel repo somehow, write now we use importutilities and create_crop_macro from intmodel which is a bit messy
+- crop_reduction_by_month.csv is not correct right now it is a placeholder file.
+- nutrition data needs verification

 # Running